LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 CMake options
 ^^^^^^^^^^^^^^^

-Need to describe CMake options that users would want to provide....Is this table correct and up-to-date?
+.. note :: Summarize (in table) CMake options that users may want to provide
+           Check what's there now for correctness.

 +-----------------------------------+-------------------------------+--------+
 |OPTION                             |   Description                 | Default|